United Counties League: Current members

-Premier Division North
+Step 5

-The Premier Division North is at level 9 (step 5) of the National League System (NLS), feeding into the Northern Premier League Division One Midlands and East.
-There are currently 18 clubs in this division.
-The member clubs take part in cup competitions organised by the county FA to which they are affiliated and other cup competitions.
+The league has two divisions at Step 5 of the National League System (level 9 of the English football league system).
+Member clubs take part in cup competitions organised by the county FA to which they are affiliated and other cup competitions.
+The north division currently has 20 clubs, feeding into the Northern Premier League Division One Midlands and East.
+The south division currently has 20 clubs, feeding into the Northern Premier League Division One Midlands and Southern Football League Division One Central.

-Premier Division South

-The Premier Division South is also at level 9 (step 5) of the NLS, feeding into the Southern Football League Division One Central.
-There are currently 21 clubs in this division.
-The member clubs take part in cup competitions organised by the county FA to which they are affiliated and other cup competitions.

-Division One
+Step 6 (Division One)

-Division One is at level 10 (step 6) in the football pyramid above four smaller local leagues below the recognised NLS: Central Midlands League, Leicestershire Senior League, Lincolnshire League and Nottinghamshire Senior League.
-There are currently twenty-three clubs in this division.
+Division One is at level 10 (step 6) in the football pyramid above five smaller local leagues below the recognised NLS: Central Midlands League, Leicestershire Senior League, Lincolnshire League, Northamptonshire Combination League and Nottinghamshire Senior League.
+There are currently 23 clubs in this division.

 Reserve Division

 The membership of the Reserve Division is made up largely of the reserve teams of clubs in the Premier Division and Division One of the United Counties League.
-It has run as a single division since season 2013–14, and currently contains eighteen teams.
+It has run as a single division since season 2013–14, and currently contains sixteen teams.